dgraph-io/dgraph/wiki/content/query-language/index.md

 }' | python -m json.tool | less
 ```

-`allofterms` tells Dgraph that the matching films' `name.en` have to contain both the words "indiana" and "jones".
+`allofterms` tells Dgraph that the matching films' `name` have to contain both the words "indiana" and "jones".
 Here is the response.

 ```
 {